ARMmbed/mbed-os-tools/README.md

 ## Code coverage

-Code coverage is measured using the `coverage` Python package.
+The `coverage` Python package measures code coverage.
 You can install it with following command:

 ```
 $ pip install coverage --upgrade